electricbookworks/electric-book/samples/01-04-lists.md

 ### Bibliographies

 In book-publishing convention, lists of references – known as bibliographies – usually have a particular layout.
 Most often, they have no marker (bullet or number) and a hanging indent, making it easy to scan their initial words, which are usually the surnames of the authors.
 We mark up bibliographies by giving a list the class `bibliography`.
-How does this theme handle a bibliography?
+How does this design handle a bibliography?
 Here are Maria Popova's [ten essential books on typography](https://www.brainpickings.org/2011/08/01/10-essential-books-on-typography/).

 -	Ruder, Emil: *Typographie: A Manual of Design*
 -	Rjeily, Rana Abou: *Cultural Connectives*